 When I did this the first time I made a mistake and I forgot to put in the middle the metallic wire that will form the hook, so I had to take it apart and glue it again.
 Do not repeat my mistake, remember the wire!

 Below is the body of the ornament after the two halves were assembled.
 Again, allow a couple of seconds for the glue to set.

 We now need only to attach the embellishment accent items: the bead caps.

 I used bead caps that I already had in my collection but you can of course use whatever design catches your eye.
-In my case I used a silver color which goes very well with the pink of the ribbon an white of the beads.
+In my case, I used a silver color which goes very well with the pink of the ribbon and the white of the beads.